zowe/docs-site/docs/user-guide/mvd-using.md

 3. Drag an image into the wallpaper grid, or press the upload button, to upload a new Desktop wallpaper.
 4. To set a new theme color, select a color from the palette or hue.
 5. Use the lightness swatch bar to adjust the lightness of the color.
-- Adujusting the lightness will also change the lightness of secondary text.
+- Adjusting the lightness will also change the lightness of secondary text.
 6. Select a size (small, medium, or large) to adjust the scale of the Desktop UI.

 ### Changing the desktop language